andrealommen/PHY309/lectures/maxwellChapt7.md

 you're standing somewhere and spewing out electrons in all directions.
 The divergence of $$\vec{J}$$ is not zero.

+(I skipped this example in 2020, but Griffiths does it in the book if you're interested.)
 Also, consider a capacitor that you're charging up.
 The integral version of Ampere's law is

 $$